tiendu/tiendu.github.io/_posts/2025-05-28-automation-makefile-eng.md

 ## 🍰 Final Slice

-Your project glue shouldn't feel like a pile of tangled spaghetti.
+Your project glue shouldn't become a tangled spaghetti monster.

 - **Makefile**: Great for builds and CI
 - **justfile**: Friendly for local tasks
 - **Shell scripts**: Where real logic belongs
 - **Python**: Use when Bash can't cut it

+Some folks cram everything into a Makefile or one giant Python script and expect magic.

+But glue code should stay minimal - not become the whole system.

 Keep things modular.
-Keep glue invisible.
+Let each part do one job well.

 And when it breaks?
 Fix it with one clean command.